dschulten/hypermediator/README.md

 $ npm install --save whatwg-fetch
 ```

-If your are running in a node environment, include node-fetch.
+If you are running in a node environment, include node-fetch.
 ```sh
 $ npm install --save node-fetch
 ```